 The SM_MI library contains the sm_mi dataset which will be used to get the exposure group names for SM.

 Ensure you update the macro variables to the most recent information.

-Month should be the reporting month
+Date_input is the last day of the report month (the month before the month you are in)

-Year is the reporting year
+Arrears_folder is the folder that contains the G Drive folder with the inputs you prepared early.
+It should also be the report month in the format NN.
+Month YYYY

-Folder1 is the arrears folder
+def_list_data is the name of the default list excel file in the below folder where NN.
+MONTH'YY CC refers to this month

-Folder2 is the folder path to the CC deck.
+\\htbplc.net\users\Groups\DEPARTMENTS\RISK and COMPLIANCE\New Risk Appetite Templates\Credit Risk\NN.
+MONTH'YY CC\Input\Defaults

 Ensure all these are up to date, then run this section.

 Program – Import